 On December 19, 2019, a few simple strokes of the Governor’s pen signaled the end of Michigan’s multi-year pursuit of online gambling legislation, and the start of a blooming industry.
-Online casino games, sports betting, and poker are on their way to the Great Lakes State – and sooner than you might think.
-Recent estimates point towards an official rollout in late 2020 or early 2021.
+Online casino games and sports betting have made their way to the Wolverine State with online poker close to follow.
+Online casino and sports betting officially launched on January 22, 2021.

 Michigan Online Sportsbook and Casino Launch Dates